redbubble/finch-sangria/README.md

 Some simple wrappers around [Sangria](http://sangria-graphql.org) to support its use in [Finch](https://github.com/finagle/finch).

-In response to a request on the Sangria gitter channel, this is almost directly pulled from a codebase, no effort was made to make it resusable, sorry.
+In response to a request on the Sangria gitter channel, this is almost directly pulled from a production codebase, no effort was made to make it resusable, sorry.
 It might not compile without some changes.

 It is a small layer, that is reasonably opininated, which may not be to your liking.
 In particular:

-* We only support the previous version of Finch, basically because the latest version doesn't yet support mixed content types in endpoints.
-It will probably work in the latest (we have a branch that does, so with a little work it should be ok).
 * We transport GraphQL queries as JSON, over HTTP.
 This necessitates some nasties from time to time.
 * We use Twitter classes instead of the standard library, for things like `Future` and `Try`.
-* We use `Future`s containing `Option`s or `Xor`s instead a failing `Future`.
+* We use `Future`s containing `Option`s or `Either`s instead a failing `Future`.
 Failing `Future`s are only used for things that we'd not reasonably expect a client to be able to handle (i.e. something catastrophic).
-* We assume that you want to return some reasonable status codes for errors, rather than `200`s containing the `errors` fields.
-This may hurt some clients.
 * We handle variables in the form of a JSON encoded string (for example from GraphiQL), as well as a straight JSON object.
+* We do our best to give back semi-sane HTTP status codes.
 * We expect that you want strong types for things.

 There are some things that need improvement, including:

-* Having the variables encoded as `Json` is a bit crap, but it's a quick way to get things up & running, as there is built in support for JSON using a Circe `sangria.marshalling.InputUnmarshaller`.
 * In the same vein, the executor returns `Json`, mainly because of the `CirceResultMarshaller`.
 Ideally both of these would use some form of class that represented the variables/results, and defined an `InputUnmarshaller` and a `ResultMarshaller` for them respectively.
 In particular, this leads to the unpleasantness with the re-parsing of the JSON returned from the underlying executor to find the status of the result.
-* Error handling isn't ideal, we don't return the full details of Sangria's errors as we attempt to decode them in order to detect the cause & return the correct status code.
-* We don't do a good job of handling (non-validation) Sangria errors that are the result of client failures (bad queries), or the result of executing the query, e.g. from a downstream service.
-Both currently return `500`.

 # Setup

 You will need to add something like the following to your `build.sbt`:

 ```
-// We use the latest 0.5.0 version of Circe as it pulls in the Cats 0.6.0 (which Mouse depends on).
+lazy val finchVersion = "0.13.1"
+lazy val sangriaVersion = "1.0.0"
+lazy val sangriaCirceVersion = "1.0.1"

-lazy val circeVersion = "0.5.0-M1"
+lazy val finchCore = "com.github.finagle" %% "finch-core" % finchVersion
-lazy val catsVersion = "0.6.0"
+lazy val finchCirce = "com.github.finagle" %% "finch-circe" % finchVersion
-lazy val finagleVersion = "6.35.0"
+lazy val sangria = "org.sangria-graphql" %% "sangria" % sangriaVersion
-lazy val finchVersion = "0.11.0-SNAPSHOT"
+lazy val sangriaRelay = "org.sangria-graphql" %% "sangria-relay" % sangriaVersion
-lazy val sangriaVersion = "0.7.1"
+lazy val sangriaCirce = "org.sangria-graphql" %% "sangria-circe" % sangriaCirceVersion

 libraryDependencies ++= Seq(
-  "org.typelevel" %% "cats-core" % catsVersion,
-  "io.circe" %% "circe-core" % circeVersion,
-  "io.circe" %% "circe-generic" % circeVersion,
-  "io.circe" %% "circe-parser" % circeVersion,
-  "com.github.benhutchison" %% "mouse" % "0.2",

-  "com.github.finagle" %% "finch-core" % finchVersion,
-  "com.github.finagle" %% "finch-circe" % finchVersion,
-  "org.sangria-graphql" %% "sangria" % sangriaVersion,
-  "org.sangria-graphql" %% "sangria-relay" % sangriaVersion,
-  // depends on 0.4.1 version of Circe, which we don't want)
-  "org.sangria-graphql" %% "sangria-circe" % "0.4.4" excludeAll ExclusionRule(organization = "io.circe")
+  finchCore,
+  finchCirce,
+  sangria,
+  sangriaRelay,
+  sangriaCirce
 )
 ```